waylaidwanderer/node-chatgpt-api/README.md

     * **Fetching or refreshing your ChatGPT session's access token is not currently supported by this library.**
 3. Set the `model` to `text-davinci-002-render`, `text-davinci-002-render-paid`, or any other ChatGPT models that your account has access to.
 Models **must** be a ChatGPT model name, not the raw model name, and you cannot use a model that your account does not have access to.
     * You can check which ones you have access to by opening DevTools and going to the Network tab.
 Refresh the page and look at the response body for https://chat.openai.com/backend-api/models.

-#### Caveats
-- Custom stop sequences (`stop`) are not supported.
-You must handle that yourself or modify your `promptPrefix` to work around it.
-- Frequency and presence penalties don't appear to do anything.
-- Temperature doesn't work as expected.
-Setting it to 0-1 appears to have an effect, but setting it above 1 doesn't seem to do anything.
 </details>

 ## Caveats